xbeat/Machine-Learning/README.md

 Vector embeddings are numerical representations of real-world objects or concepts.
 They allow AI systems to compare and analyze diverse items, from fruits to documents to songs, by converting them into a format that machines can easily process and understand.

+## Data Classes vs. Named Tuples in Python

+Introduction to Data Classes and Named Tuples

+Data Classes and Named Tuples are two powerful tools in Python for organizing and structuring data.
+While they serve similar purposes, they have distinct characteristics and use cases.
+This presentation will explore both options, helping you choose the best fit for your Python projects.

+Result: Named Tuple: Person(name='Alice', age=30) Data Class: Student(name='Bob', age=22, grade=3.8)

 ## Descriptive Statistics for Data Understanding

 Data Understanding with Descriptive Statistics